kitschpatrol/itson/readme.md

 Itson is currently **not** concerned with the following:

 - Scheduling
-- Automatic rollback
+- Automatic rollback (Though manual rollback can be accomplished by pinning a specific version in the `itson.config.js` file.)

 ### Development notes

 Itson itself is not a long-running process.
 It runs once at startup, and then hands over responsibility for application monitoring to the operating system's native service-management facilities.

-Native implementations are used wherever possible (e.g. launchd for process management, the system keychain for credential storage.)
+Native implementations are used wherever possible (e.g. `launchd` for process management, the system keychain for credential storage.)

 #### Launchd